A draft outline of the programme is provided below and will be updated with further details in due course.

 Access & Transportation:

-From Christchurch Airport: Approximately 15 minutes by car, taxi, or ride-share.
+From Christchurch Airport: Approximately 15 minutes by car, taxi, rideshare, or local bus services.

 Guest Parking: Visitor parking is available on campus with clearly signposted designated areas.